richarduggelberg/katacoda-git-tutorial/git-tutorial/step8.md

 # Make your changes 2
 Now that we are on our feature branch, we are going to change one of the functions in our `fibonacci.js` to use an iterative method, stage the changes and commit them to our feature-branch.
 Go ahead and open the file in the text editor.

-Now replace the code with:
+As our change we'll simply replace the code with:

 ```js
 function fib(num) {